What is an FHA Loan? Requirements, How It Works and How to Get One

 • Remodeling rooms for wheelchair access

-• Green improvements like:
+• Green improvements such as:

 • Adding appliances that increase energy efficiency